Kong/docs.konghq.com/app/enterprise/0.34-x/developer-portal/customization/smart-components.md

 {% endraw %}

 ### Delimiters
 Handlebars & Vue share the use of the same template delimiters, this will cause issues as the libraries will not know which fields should be used by who.
-For this reason it is necessary to indicate custom delimiters in your Vue template:
+For this reason it is necessary to indicate custom delimiters in the Vue template:

 {% raw %}
   ```handlebars